d6y/wootjs/README.md

 ...
 ```

-Notice that the Scala.js compiler has run on the _wootjs_ project, to convert the client Scala code into JavaScript.
+Notice that the Scala.js compiler has run on the _woot-client_ project, to convert the client Scala code into JavaScript.
 This JavaScript, _woot-client-fastopt.js_, is made available on the classpath of the server, so it can be included on the web page.
 The web page is _server/src/main/resources/index.html_.

 This reflects the structure of the project:

 * _client_ - Scala source code, to be compiled to JavaScript.
-* _server_ - Scala source code to run server-side, plus other assets to be served, such as HTML, CSS and JavaScript.
+* _server_ - Scala source code to run server-side, plus other assets to be served, such as HTML, CSS and plain old JavaScript.
 * _woot-model_ - Scala source code shared by both the client and server projects.
+This is the WOOT algorithm, implemented once, used in the JVM and the JavaScript runtime.

 ## Code Coverage